-Well, it's been good being with you today, and next week, we'll continue our study and we'll look at lesson number 11, the trials of It's a Good Life Broadcast January 15, 2012 Lewis R. Woodard Ministries Dr. Lewis R. Woodard Website: www.LRWM.org
+It's been good being with you today and next week we'll continue our study and we'll look at lesson number 11, the trials of Christ.
+And we're studying, of course, the life of Christ.
+It's a Good Life Radio March 26, 2017 Dr. Lewis R. Woodard